phorton1/base-apps-gitMUI/docs/change_detect.md

 #
 # This can sort-of be done by gathering key commit identifiers,
 # SHA's, from the local repos, which can be done relatively
-# quickly, and then, by using a cache and github events,
+# quickly, and then, by using a cache and gitHub events,
-# compared to the remote (github) repository for change detection.
+# compared to the remote (gitHub) repository for change detection.
 #
 # KEY COMMIT ID'S
 #